History of Britney Spears in Timeline

 Loading Video...

-In 2012, Forbes listed Britney Spears as the world's highest-paid female musician for the second time.
+In 2012, Forbes again listed Britney Spears as the world's highest-paid female musician.

-October 24, 2015: Donation to Nevada Childhood Cancer Foundation
+October 24, 2015: Spears Donates to Nevada Childhood Cancer Foundation

 On October 24, 2015, Britney Spears donated $120,000 to the Nevada Childhood Cancer Foundation.
-She also donated $1 from each ticket sale for her Las Vegas residency, Britney: Piece of Me to the NCCF, and fundraised through social media and limited edition merchandise sales.
+She also donated $1 of each ticket sale from her Las Vegas residency to the foundation.

-May 2016: Launch of Britney Spears: American Dream game
+May 2016: Launch of Britney Spears: American Dream Mobile Game

-In May 2016, Britney Spears' role-playing game, Britney Spears: American Dream, developed with Glu Mobile, was officially launched and made compatible with iOS and Android.
+In May 2016, Britney Spears officially launched her own role-playing game with Glu Mobile, Britney Spears: American Dream, compatible with iOS and Android.

 On June 17, 2016, Britney Spears announced the release of her twentieth fragrance, Private Show.